Crage97/Crage97/README.md

 - 👋 Hi, I’m @Crage97
-- 👀 I’m interested in ...
-Mql4
+- 👀 I’m interested in ...all
-- 🌱 I’m currently learning ...Mql4
+- 🌱 I’m currently learning .all
-- 💞️ I’m looking to collaborate on ...
-Mql4
+- 💞️ I’m looking to collaborate on ..all
 - 📫 How to reach me ...

 <!---